Tinubu appoints Okun, 2 others Customs DCGs

 By Emma Ujah, Abuja Bureau Chief

-President Bola Tinubu has appointed F O Okun as Deputy Comptroller-General of Nigeria Customs Service.
+President Bola Tinubu has appointed Festus Okun as Deputy Comptroller-General of Nigeria Customs Service.

-Two other DCGs appointed along with Okun were: MBA Musa and A Hamisu.
+Two other DCGs appointed along with Okun were: Musa Baba Musa and Albashir Hamisu.

 Mr. Abdullahi Maiwada (CSC) the National Public Relations Officer of the Service disclosed this in a statement, this morning.

 Three new Assistant Comptrollers-General (ACGs) were equally appointed.
-They were: K Olumoh, AB Mohammed and A Alajogun.
+They were: Kamardeen Olumoh, Auwal Baba Mohammed and Adeogun Alajogun.

 The new Customs top management followed the appointment of the Acting Comptroller-General, Mr. Adewale Adeniyi by President Tinubu on June 19.